qasimahmed321/bpdts/README.md

 The JSON parameter can be set to true to return data in json format or false to return as PHP array

 # EXTENDING
 All functions are made to be extendable.
 The target city can be changed in core.php class where you may change Lat and Long.
-Furthermore, distance from London is also editable in the parameter in indedx.php
+Furthermore, distance from London is also editable in the parameter in index.php